-The complex network of FWM in a microcavity (Fig.~\ref{Fig1}(b)) implies complicated dynamics of optical fields, which can be numerically evaluated by solving the quantum dynamics of bosonic modes according to the Hamiltonian {[}Eq. (\ref{eq:TotalH-1}){]}.
-Instead of solving the intractable many-body nonlinear equations via full quantum theory, we adopt the mean-field treatment of the strongly pumped system, i.e. the mean and fluctuation of optical field in each mode are solved separately, due to the weak nonlinearity $g_{0}/\kappa\ll1$ in practice~\citep{PhysRevApplied.13.034030}.
-The operator of the cavity mode $a_{i}$ is approximated by the sum of a classical field described by a \emph{amplitude} $\alpha_{i}$ and a \emph{fluctuation} described by a bosonic operator $\delta a_{i}$.
+The complex network of FWM in a microcavity implies complicated dynamics of optical fields, which can be numerically evaluated by solving the quantum dynamics of bosonic modes according to the Hamiltonian {[}Eq. (\ref{eq:TotalH-1}){]}.
+Instead of solving the intractable many-body nonlinear equations via full quantum theory, we adopt the mean-field treatment of the strongly pumped system, i.e., the mean and fluctuation of the optical field in each mode are solved separately, due to the weak nonlinearity $g_{0}/\kappa\ll1$ in practice~\citep{PhysRevApplied.13.034030}.
+The operator of the cavity mode $a_{i}$ is approximated by the sum of a classical field described by an \emph{amplitude} $\alpha_{i}$ and a \emph{fluctuation} described by a bosonic operator $\delta a_{i}$.
 According to the Heisenberg equation and discarding the high-order terms of the fluctuation operators, the dynamics of the classical fields and their fluctuations follow

 respectively.
-Here, the summation takes over all possible permutation $\left(j,k,l\right)$ with $i=k+l-j$, $\beta_{i}=-i\delta_{i}-\kappa_{i}$, $\kappa_{j}$ is the total amplitude decay rate of the $j$-th mode, $\varepsilon_{p}$ is the pump strength, $a_{i}^{in}$ is the input noise on mode $i$ and fulfills $\langle a_{i}^{in}(t)(a_{i}^{in})^{\dagger}(t')\rangle=\delta(t-t')$.
-From Eq.~(\ref{eq:flucDm}), the last three terms represent the classical-field-stimulated photon-pair generation in modes $\left(i,j\right)$, and also the coherent photon conversion between modes $\left(i,k\right)$ and $\left(i,l\right)$.
-Rather than merely produce down-conversion photons by drive lasers~\citep{reimer2016generation}, these terms imply very rich quantum dynamics in the complex network, with the quantum correlations directly generated through photon-pair generation and also indirectly generated through coherently re-distributing the generated photons among the modes.{}
+Here, the summation takes over all possible permutations $\left(j,k,l\right)$ with $i=k+l-j$, $\beta_{i}=-i\delta_{i}-\kappa_{i}$, $\kappa_{j}$ is the total amplitude decay rate of the $j$-th mode, $\varepsilon_{p}$ is the pump strength, and $a_{i}^{in}$ is the input noise on mode $i$ and fulfills $\langle a_{i}^{in}(t)(a_{i}^{in})^{\dagger}(t')\rangle=\delta(t-t')$.
+From Eq.~(\ref{eq:flucDm}), the last three terms represent the classical-field-stimulated photon-pair generation in modes $\left(i,j\right)$ and the coherent photon conversion between modes $\left(i,k\right)$ and $\left(i,l\right)$.
+Rather than merely produce downconversion photons by drive lasers~\citep{reimer2016generation}, these terms imply very rich quantum dynamics in the complex network, with the quantum correlations between optical modes being directly generated through photon-pair generation and indirectly generated by coherently redistributing the generated photons among the modes.